jputrino/f5-bigip-agc-config-guides/saml-idp-connector/docs/Shibboleth.rst

 ---------------------------------

 To configure Shibboleth provide following inputs:
-	- :guilabel:`IdP Hostname` : Provide your IDP hostname.
-For eg- test.example.com or test.example.com:port
+	- :guilabel:`IdP Hostname` : Provide your IdP hostname.
+For example, test.example.com or test.example.com:port
 	- :guilabel:`SSO Binding` : Select Redirect / Post
 	- :guilabel:`Scheme` : Select the protocol.
-If the scheme is https, then configure Server SSL Profile.
+If the scheme is https, configure the Server SSL Profile.
-	- :guilabel:`Entity ID Scheme` : Select the protocol for Entity ID.
+	- :guilabel:`Entity ID Scheme` : Select the protocol for the Entity ID.

 Advanced Connector Settings
 ---------------------------